openembed-labs/rk3588-stm32-comm/README.md

    ```
    chmod +x test.sh
    ```

 2. **Run the script**

    ```
    ./test.sh
    ```

-   The script will handle starting the server and client, running them with default parameters.
+   The script will handle starting the server and client with default parameters.

 ## Daemonize & Log